 Pork chops were one of our family favorites when we were little, made exactly the way my Grandma used to make them.
-These Perfect Fried Pork Chops are full of flavor and one of our favorite easy recipes.
+The pork chops are full of flavor and one of our favorite easy pork recipes.

-It doesn’t take many ingredients to make this amazing fried pork chop recipe – keep it simple and the seasonings do all the work.
+It doesn’t take many ingredients to make this amazing fried pork chop recipe – keep it simple, and the seasonings do all the work.

 For this recipe, we start with bone-in pork chops.